 - 1. ...
-You are/were infected with COVID-19 or showing symptoms, - 2. ...You are/were self-isolating because someone in your household is showing symptoms, - 3. ...You are/were shielding on advice from your GP or the NHS because you are extremely vulnerable and at high risk of severe illness as a result of COVID-19 - 4.
-Or none of the above?
+You are/were infected with COVID-19 or showing symptoms? - 2. ...You are/were self-isolating because someone in your household is showing symptoms? - 3. ...You are/were shielding on advice from your GP or the NHS because you are extremely vulnerable and at high risk of severe illness as a result of COVID-19? - 4.
+Other (please describe)?